The Makers’ Film Festival ‘Terms and Conditions’ & ‘Technical Specs’ for Submission of Short Films

 5) Useful Resources & Tips for Short Film Makers

-Maker&Smith operates on a non-commercial/cover-costs basis; we do not profit, and invest our time voluntarily, to run such initiatives.
+Maker&Smith operates on a non-commercial/cover-costs basis; we do not profit, and invest our time voluntarily, to run this initiative.

-Maker&Smith gratefully acknowledges the Crafts Council, Picturehouse Central and Sandbox for their assistance and advice.
+Maker&Smith gratefully acknowledges Jasmine Rose Productions, the Crafts Council, Picturehouse Central and Sandbox for their assistance and advice.

 Maker & Smith, PO BOX 6196, Swanbourne, WA 6010 www.makerandsmith.com.au